 One of the more common ways to flavor buttercream is with food extracts and flavorings.
 A big advantage to using this method is that extracts pack in a ton of flavor without adding too much liquid to your recipe.

 Flavor extracts like peppermint, rum, vanilla, almond and mint also make for a delicious buttercream.
-Keep in mind that some extracts may tint your icing slightly, especially if you’re using an all-shortening recipe, so try sticking to clear flavor extracts if you want to maintain bright and vibrant icing.
+Keep in mind that some extracts may tint your frosting slightly, especially if you’re using an all-shortening recipe, so try sticking to clear flavor extracts if you want to maintain bright and vibrant frosting.

 Buttercream Recipes Using Flavorings and Extracts: